fisakhan/TinyML-From-Scratch/README.md

 * Arduino Nano 33 BLE Sense Lite
 * Arduino Nano 33 BLE Sense Rev2 (IMU-based examples)

-⚠️ Note
-Chapter 2 uses only the accelerometer (IMU), so it works on both Lite and Rev2 boards.
+⚠️ Note: Chapter 2 uses only the accelerometer (IMU), so it works on both Lite and Rev2 boards.
 Later chapters in the book may recommend additional sensors available on Rev2.

 # Chapter 2: First TinyML App (Overview)
 The goal of this chapter is to help readers run their first TinyML application (FirstTinyMLApp) in minutes, without needing to train a model or understand the full TinyML workflow upfront.